 Two brothers on the line during an Uefa match.
 Yes, that actually happened.
-In last week’s Europa League match in Macedonia between FK Turnovo and Hajduk Split Richard Storey and David Anderson were the assistant referees of Arnold Hunter.
+In a 2014 Europa League match in Macedonia between FK Turnovo and Hajduk Split Richard Storey and David Anderson were the assistant referees of Arnold Hunter.
 Different name, you might think, but they got the same mother.
 A unique moment in international refereeing.

 Dutch Referee Blog was able to interview the two brothers about this unique experience and their refereeing career so far.